MentoskaPraha/tedx-website/README.md

 # MP-Website
-This is the code for the MP's Official Website, this is by no means finished and won't be for a very long time, during that time I will be using Google Sites to host my website.
+This is the code for the MP's Official Website, feel free to inspect it and submit changes if you find anything wrong with the ocde or know how to do something more efficiently.

+# Info
+This website is copyrighted under the GNU General Public License V3 and was made by MentoskaPraha using VS-Code, Github, Chrome, Firefox, MS-Paint and Hostinger.
+Logos representing other brands do not belong to MentoskaPraha, as they belong to the brand that they represent.

+# Credits
+You can add your name into this list when making a contribution.

+- MentoskaPraha